 The flywheel is also getting more specific.
 Standard flywheel thinking suggested creating experiences around personas.
 Data collection tools are changing the possibility to focus on individuals with far more specificity.
 Rather than giving you some key suggestions, this deserves a section all on its own…

-As marketers, giving up on the idea of the person will be hard.
+As marketers, giving up on the idea of the persona will be hard.
 But creating personalised personas simply by thinking about it may no longer be enough.
 Some of the most successful ‘experience disruptors’ are already one step ahead.

 Netflix, for example, continues to personalise each user’s experience around their data — the more users consume, the more personalised the experience on the platform can be.
 This approach can be extremely powerful for a company that’s able to create data reports based on usage of the product.
 Beyond Netflix, businesses like Spotify and Stitch Fix have jumped headlong into this approach.